ioccc-src/winner/2018/algmyr/README.md

 To use this entry requires, in some invocations, a sound processing program.
 This can be ALSA or SoX but we recommend the latter.
-See [FAQ 3.10 - How do I compile and use an IOCCC winner that requires sound?](/faq.md#sox).
+See [FAQ 3.10 - How do I compile and use an IOCCC entry that requires sound?](../../faq.html#sox).

 ### Bugs and (Mis)features: